da4all/da4all.github.io/_cards/principlesforadvancingequitabledatapractice.md

 lastname: Gaddy & Scott

 teaser: >
-  "In this blog post, Gaddy and Scott share highlights from the session around what data equity means, why ‘data is objective’ is a myth, and how you can begin to build a more equitable data practice."
+  In this blog post, Gaddy and Scott share highlights from the session around what data equity means, why ‘data is objective’ is a myth, and how you can begin to build a more equitable data practice.

 profile:
     name: "Principles for Advancing Equitable Data Practice"